What Is Spotting In Animation? By Neil Blevins Created On: Feb 15th 2026 Updated On: Mar 28th 2026 Software: None

 Things Change

 Also keep in mind that things will change.
-When you spot earlier in the
+When you spot early in the

 production process, you will end up with one list.
-While you're working
+While you're making

-on that list, a scene may change, or a scene could be added or deleted
+the assets on that list, a scene may change, or a scene could be added

 all together.
-In which case you need to go back and respot and fix your
+In which case you need to go back and respot, fixing your

 list.
 Productions are not linear, a script isn't 100% finished before

-people are already building assets, so be prepared for revisions, or
+people are already building assets, so be prepared for revisions, that

-that asset you've been working on for the past 2 weeks to be cut
+asset you've been working on for the past 2 weeks might be cut

 from the film.
 Sadly, that's just part of the way this works.